Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 2022 Cabbage seedpod weevil survey map (PDF, 2.4 MB)

 The cabbage seedpod weevil was found at economic levels in southern Alberta, however many fields were below threshold levels and on average the numbers were lower than normal.
 This is the fourth consecutive year that cabbage seedpod weevil numbers have been lower than normal but this insect still requires monitoring in 2023.

-Jennifer Otani, Agriculture and Agri-Food Canada conducts the canola survey in the Peace River region where no cabbage seedpod weevils have been found yet
+Jennifer Otani, Agriculture and Agri-Food Canada conducts the canola survey in the Peace River region where as of yet no cabbage seedpod weevils have been found.

 Cabbage seedpod weevil overwinters as an adult so the risk of infestation is further indicated by the adult population of the preceding fall.
 High numbers of weevil adults in fall will likely mean significant infestation levels in the following spring.
 This map does not adjust for the emergence of the new generation in the fall or overwintering conditions, although cooler temperatures and rainfall in August favours the development of the new generation of weevils and may lead to higher numbers in the following year.
 The cabbage seedpod weevil takes roughly eight weeks to develop from egg to adult.
 Development time will vary somewhat depending on weather conditions, especially temperature.
 There is one generation per year.
 Follow this link for further information about the life cycle (PDF, 576 KB).